KoenomatachiSan/KoenomatachiSan/README.md

-# Olá para você que veio parar no meu Github!
+# Hello visitant!

-### Meu nome é Koenomatachi San!
+### My name is Koenomatachi San!

-### 💾 Sobre meu perfil 💾 :
+### 💾 About my profile 💾 :
-* Nunca navegue diretamente pelos repositórios. ❌
+* Never browse the repositories directly. ❌
-* Todos os meus repositórios estão categorizados por linguagem e projeto neste link: https://github.com/KoenomatachiSan?tab=projects ✔️
+* Every my repositorys they are categorized by language of programmation on this link: https://github.com/KoenomatachiSan?tab=projects ✔️
-* Não esqueça de me seguir!🌟
+* Do not forget follow me!🌟
-* Não esqueça de apoiar os projetos open-source, o brasil precisa de mais visibilidade no mercado internacional. 💝
+* Do not forget to support my open-source projects, the brazil need to international visibility. 💝